hdg204/DoctorsAsDataScientists/README.md

 Use ```sum()``` to find how many people have diabetes and ```length()``` to find how many people are in your data and calculate the prevalence of diabetes.

+Write this in a script and save it as HbA1c.R.
+The data should **only** appear on line 1.
+It should be very easy to add new people to this, run the script again and get a new ouput.

 ### Solution

 *This will be hidden until the last 10 minutes of the workshop*